unknown321/ipod_theme/README.md

 # ipod_theme
-Theme your iPod nano 7th and 6th generation with custom icons, wallpapers, clock faces, change or hide labels, and more.
+Theme your iPod nano 7th and 6th generation with custom icons, wallpapers, clock faces, change or hide labels, apply custom font, and more.
 Based on [ipod_sun](https://github.com/CUB3D/ipod_sun), [ipodhax](https://github.com/760ceb3b9c0ba4872cadf3ce35a7a494/ipodhax), and [silverutil](https://github.com/spotlightishere/silverutil), who collectively made 99.9% of the research and code to get us here.

 Have fun, then share your themes and setup with [r/ipod](https://www.reddit.com/r/ipod/)!